 The Ariosa Harmony™ Prenatal Test can be ordered by healthcare professionals for women with pregnancies of at least 10 weeks’ gestational age.
 This test can be requested for any singleton or twin pregnancy, including those conceived naturally or by IVF using the patient’s own egg or a donor egg.
 Sex chromosome (X and Y) analysis is also now available for twin pregnancies.
 However Harmony does not assess risk for mosaicism, partial trisomies or translocations.

-The results will be ready in approximately 3-5 days.
+The results will be ready in approximately 7 working days.

 Women still need to have their other ultrasound scans including the 12 week scan and the 18-21 week anomaly scan.